Introduction¶

 - Start the Python process and wait for it to be ready

-One Worker = One Queue = One Process¶
+One Worker = One Parent Queue = One Process¶

-Each worker instance processes tasks from a single queue using a single supervised Python process.
-This constraint ensures:
+Each worker instance processes tasks from a single parent queue using a single supervised Python process.
+Sub-queues of the same parent (e.g., inference.high and inference.low) share the same code deployment and runtime.

 - Predictable resource usage